repbin/repbin/USAGE.md

 	0		    G9MuGQ1wYCXag52BeRjVjQuZHfbqcoe7o9FDwpTC9YJ9
 	------------------------------------------------------------

-You can either download all messages by adding the "--outdir DIR" option, or you can manually fetch them
+You can either download all messages by adding the `--outdir DIR` option, or you can manually fetch them